Sellorio/JazSharp/README.md

 items and properties in the value.
 This is recursive so if the items in the list are objects, the x item only needs to contain a subset of the properties.

+There is also an overload for `ToContain` that checks if a string value contains the given substring.

 ```
 Expect(new[] { "a", "b", "c" }).ToContain(new[] { "c", "b" }); // passes
 Expect("abc").ToContain("bc"); // passes